Moonlight in San Francisco

 "Sure, Chief," Fran replied.

 "Robert, could I speak with you, please?"
 Barbara said.

 "I better go get the van tuned up," Mark said as he grabbed his jacket.

-"Come on Fran, let's go check out the bank robbery suspect.
-We got a call he is hold up in a shack on the outskirts of town," Ed said.
+"Come on, Fran, let's go check out the bank robbery suspect.
+We got a call he is held up in a shack on the outskirts of town," Ed said.
 He and Fran headed for the door.